 TODO: Update to reflect binding parameter cannot be optional in implementation signature.

+TODO: Update to reflect required parameters support initializers.

 Return Type

 If present, a call signature's return type annotation specifies the type of the value computed and returned by a call operation.
 A void return type annotation is used to indicate that a function has no return value.